 The payments for the quit rent, parcel rent and assessment rates may be made through e-banking or over the counter at any post office or your local land office/land councils.

-What if you default on your land tax payments?
+What happens if you default on your land tax payments?

 Under the law, you are compelled to pay your quit rent, parcel rent and assessment rates.
 If you delay in making timely payments, a notice of arrears would be sent to you, notifying you of the payments due, as well as the financial penalty imposed.